cdriehuys/home-network/provisioning/README.md

 ## Raspberry Pis

-* SD card flashed with Raspbian.
-We don't need the desktop environment so we can use Raspbian Lite.
+* SD card flashed with Raspberry Pi OS Lite
-* SSH access enabled by `touch /path/to/boot/ssh`
+* SSH access enabled through the Raspberry Pi Imager software with the default username and password of `pi` and `raspberry`